 Is pet insurance necessary?

 Of course, there are some situations in which pet insurance might not be a necessity.
 This will usually depend on your financial circumstances.

 If you can easily pay for a few hefty vet bills in cash, then you might want to take the risk of not having pet insurance.
 Remembering that anything can happen at any time when it comes to animal illness and injury.
 Some people in this situation even opt to open a separate account and transfer money on a regular basis to keep aside for vet bills.

 This is an option if your disposable income is good enough to easily absorb the cost of a high bill.
 Or two…or three…

 However, if you know a big bill would set you back financially or – more importantly – mean you couldn’t offer potentially lifesaving treatment to your pet due to the expense, then pet insurance is a good idea.
 We have plenty of examples that might confirm this for you… such as the (newly insured, thankfully) pup who was bitten at puppy school and needed $7,000 in leg amputation surgery due to the resulting infection.

 Doctor Melanie Bowden says that the life-threatening situations are the most heart-breaking part of being a vet.
 Aside from recognising that pet insurance helps prevents the need for a dollars vs heart decision, Dr. Bowden advocates for insurance because it can improve vet mental health.

-While there’s a chance your pet will only ever need routine check ups and vaccination, this can’t be guaranteed.
+While there’s a chance your pet will only ever need routine check ups and pet vaccinations, this can’t be guaranteed.
 Not even with rolls and rolls of bubble wrap.
 After all, we know how mischievous they can be.
 Especially in the puppy and kitten stage.

 And then as pets age they face a higher probability of illness and injury – just like their humans.